robiulrafi/rag-document-qa-api/README.md

 # RAG Document Q&A API

-A production-shaped question-answering API built on a **locally-hosted LLM** — no API keys, no per-token cost, no data leaving the machine.
+A question-answering API built on a **locally-hosted LLM** — no API keys, no per-token cost, no data leaving the machine.

+The service currently exposes a LangChain (LCEL) chain over a local `llama3.2` model through FastAPI, with token streaming and schema-validated structured output.
+Retrieval is the next milestone: PDF ingestion, embeddings, a vector store, and a grounded `/query` endpoint that answers only from source documents.

-This repository replicates the architecture of a production retrieval-augmented generation system I built at a Fortune 500 logistics company, where the deployed pipeline served **25k+ daily queries** and drove **$40M in quarterly revenue**.
-This public version uses open datasets and open models to demonstrate the same retrieval pipeline, prompt orchestration, and evaluation approach.
+It mirrors the architecture of a production retrieval-augmented generation system I built at enterprise scale, rebuilt here on open models and public data so the pipeline, prompt orchestration, and evaluation approach can be inspected end to end.

 > **Note:** This repository uses public datasets and open-source models only.
 It contains no proprietary data, internal systems, or confidential information from any employer.